zepinglee/citeproc-js/ref/citeproc-doc.rst

 Locally Defined System Functions
 --------------------------------

-As mentioned above in the section on `CSL.Engine()`_, three functions must be defined separately and supplied to the processor upon instantiation.
+As mentioned above in the section on |link| `CSL.Engine()`_, two functions must be defined separately and supplied to the processor upon instantiation.
 These functions are used by the processor to obtain locale and item data from the surrounding environment.
-The exact definition of these functions may vary from one system to another.
-The definitions given below assume the existence of a global ``DATA`` object in the context of the processor instance, and are are provided only for the purpose of illustration.
+The exact definition of each may vary from one system to another; those given below assume the existence of a global ``DATA`` object in the context of the processor instance, and are provided only for the purpose of illustration.

 ####################
 ``retrieveLocale()``